Zer0-bit/gaggiuino/README.md

 * [Thermo-resistant cables AWG 15 ( 1m black/red ) and AWG 30 ( 1m black/red/yellow )](https://bit.ly/3tjSQbI) **[BASE]**
 * [Spade connectors M/F 6.3mm](https://bit.ly/2Sjrkhu)
 * [5v Power Adaptor](https://bit.ly/2WPHGkg) **[BASE]**
-     >*I used an old mobile charger I had lying around which conveniently had a USB port for plugging the cable that came with the  board, exactly like in the link above.*
+     >*I used an old mobile charger I had lying around which conveniently had a USB port for plugging the cable that came with the  board, exactly like in the link above.
+     >If you're printing the housing as well skip this for the one in the housing section.*

 ### Housing:
  * [Gaggia Classic Arduino & Touchscreen Housing](https://www.thingiverse.com/thing:4949471)